-The 1:25 000 scale Explorer Maps, available for the whole of England, Scotland, Wales and parts of Northern Ireland, should be used wherever possible as it makes instruction and learning easier.
+The 1:25 000 scale Explorer maps, available for the whole of England, Scotland, Wales and parts of Northern Ireland, should be used as they make instruction and learning easier.
 They show the field boundaries, making it easier to locate precisely the footpaths, tracks and lanes used for travel in this type of country.
-Participants should also be familiar with the 1:50 000 scale Landranger Maps.
+Participants should also be familiar with the 1:50 000 scale Landranger maps.